saiabi7/sample-two-tier-app/sample-app/k8s/README.md

 aws ec2 describe-subnets --subnet-ids <subnet id 1> <subnet id 2> <subnet id 3> <subner id 4>   --query "Subnets[*].{SubnetId:SubnetId, AZ:AvailabilityZone}" --output table
 ```

-There will total 4 subnets where two subnets will be in each AZ
+There will total 4 subnets where two subnets will be in each AZ.
+Replace one subnet from each AZ in the ingress.yaml file